The Ultimate Guide to Sales Compensation [New Data]

 3. Commission Only Compensation Plan

-sales compensation plans: commission only compensation plan example
+sales compensation plan template, commission only

 Create a custom version of this compensation plan in our free sales compensation calculator kit.

 A commission-only structure means you pay reps purely based on their performance.
 If they don't sell anything during a month, their salary is zero.
-If they sell $50,000 worth of product in a month, their salary may be anywhere between $15,000-$22,500 depending on the commission percentage you offer your employees.
+If they sell $50,000 worth of product in a month, their salary may be anywhere between $15,000-$22,500, depending on the commission percentage you offer your employees.

 Due to the simplicity of a commission-only compensation plan, you forgo a lot of risk — when your salespeople succeed, revenue increases; when they fail, you lose nothing.